Trusted-AI/adversarial-robustness-toolbox/README.md

 # Adversarial Robustness Toolbox (ART v0.1)
 [![Build Status](https://travis-ci.org/IBM/adversarial-robustness-toolbox.svg?branch=master)](https://travis-ci.org/IBM/adversarial-robustness-toolbox)

 This is a library dedicated to **adversarial machine learning**.
 Its purpose is to allow rapid crafting and analysis of attacks and defense methods for machine learning models.
-Nemesis provides an implementation for many state-of-the-art methods for attacking and defending classifiers.
+The Adversarial Robustnes Toolbox provides an implementation for many state-of-the-art methods for attacking and defending classifiers.

 The library is still under development.
 Feedback, bug reports and extension requests are highly appreciated.